 Where is Pub Street located?

 Well, it is Pub Street and it is the most visited street in Seim Reap.
-Your tuk-tuk driver will know how to get there and your GPS will get you there easily too…just type in Pub Street.
+Your tuk-tuk driver will know how to get there and your GPS will get you there easily too, just type in Pub Street!

-Tips for Pub Street:
+Tips for visiting Pub Street:

 - Shop around for good prices on the food you like